About Newborn Screening Newborn Screening 101

 - The conditions newborns are screened for differ in each state.

-- Most states screen for 29 of the 34 conditions recommended by the Discretionary Advisory Committee on Heritable Disorders in Newborns and Children.
+- Most states screen for at least 31 of the 35 conditions recommended by the Advisory Committee on Heritable Disorders in Newborns and Children.
 Although these conditions are rare, each year over 5,000 babies are identified with a newborn screening condition.

 - There are three parts to newborn screening.
 A heel stick to collect a small blood sample, pulse oximetry to look at the amount of oxygen in the baby’s blood, and a hearing screen.